Novartis/YADA/src/site/markdown/admin.md

 5. Assign new default YADA parameters with values for existing queries
 6. Modify default YADA parameters and values
 7. Delete default YADA parameters
+8. Implement simple or complex security configurations on a per query basis
+9. Restrict execution of all queries for an application
 8. Update in-memory cache with new query versions and configuration automatically
 9. Backup all queries for the currently selected app to a JSON text file
 8. Switch between YADA apps